projectara/greybus-spec/source/operations.rst

 fields.
 The ID allows many operations to be "in flight" on a connection at once.

-A connection protocol is defined by describing the format of the operations supported by the protocol.
-Each operation specifies the payload portions of the request and response messages used for the protocol, along with all actions or state changes that take place as a result of the operation.
+A connection Protocol is defined by describing the format of the operations supported by the Protocol.
+Each operation specifies the payload portions of the request and response messages used for the Protocol, along with all actions or state changes that take place as a result of the operation.